 Reading like a writer, at the most basic level, involves engaging deeply with a story’s material, from the word and sentence level all the way through to the shape of the plot.
 One of my favorite methods for doing this is talked about in here: “The Slowest Reader.”

 I do the line-by-line treatment to stories and novels alike, and though it does take plenty of time and brainpower, there’s a certain rhythm to it.
 Once you’re in that rhythm, you start noticing little things that you might miss during a regular read through–elements like echoes, turning points, character tics, the influence of weather, etc. In a good piece of writing, all of these parts of a story add up to a nuanced, interconnected whole.

 The Forest and the Trees

-If you’re excited to give this a try, but want to read more about how to, or if you’re still wondering why reading like a writer is an important tool to possess, here are a few places to look:
+If you’re excited to give this a try, but want to read more about how, or if you’re still wondering why reading like a writer is an important tool to possess for your own writing practice, here are a few places to start:

 “How Mapping Alice Munro’s Stories Helped Me As A Writer“